-Our networking and data infrastructure solution products which are targeted by us mainly to OEMs, Cloud and Telco customers, are characterized by long sales cycles
+Our networking and data infrastructure solution products which are targeted by us mainly to customers in the OEM, Cloud, Telco and service providers markets, are characterized by long sales cycles.

-We target and sell our networking and data infrastructure solution products mainly to original equipment manufacturers ("OEMs"), Cloud and Telco customers.
-The decision making process of our customers includes several time consuming processes, resulting from the critical importance of our products in their systems.
-They need to define the required configuration of their server system/appliance, derive the need and type of adapters or other add-on products, evaluate our products, intensively test and qualify our products and then (or in parallel) negotiate the terms for a purchase.
-It may therefore take 12 months or more from the time we first contact a prospective customer before such customer implements our cards in its system constituting what is known as a Design Win.
+We target and sell our networking and data infrastructure solution products to customers mainly in the original equipment manufacturing ("OEMs"), Cloud, Telco and service providers markets.
+We usually sell our products to such customers after achieving Design Wins, which are secured after a process which ends with the implementation of our products in our customers' systems or, with respect to our stand-alone products, their deployment within the relevant customer's network.
+Securing Design Wins is a lengthy, time-consuming process, which involves the decision making process of our customers, which usually includes several time consuming processes as well, resulting from the critical importance of our products in our customers' systems or networks.
+Our customers usually need to define the required configuration of their server system, appliance or network, define the needed solution and the type of products that will address their need, evaluate our products, test and qualify our products for their use and then (or in parallel) negotiate the terms for a purchase.
+This process is lengthy and may result in investing twelve months or more from the time we first contact a prospective customer before such customer implements our products in its system, appliance or network, constituting what is known as a Design Win.
 Additionally, once a Design Win for one of our products is secured, our sales of these products typically involve significant capital investment decisions by the customer or its prospective end customers, as well as a significant amount of time to educate such end customers as to the benefits of systems and appliances that include our products.
-As a result, before purchasing systems and appliances which include our products (and consequently facilitating sales of our products), companies spend a substantial amount of time performing internal reviews and obtaining capital expenditure approvals, consequently lengthening the period of time required for a Design Win to mature into consistent sales.
-These long sales cycles make it difficult to predict when and to what extent discussions with potential customers will materialize into sales and could cause our revenue and operating results to fluctuate widely from period to period.
-In addition, our allocation of significant resources to potential sales opportunities that do not materialize into sales could have a material adverse effect on our business, results of operations and financial condition.
+As a result, before purchasing systems and appliances, which include our products (and consequently facilitating sales of our products), our potential customers usually invest a substantial amount of time performing internal reviews and obtaining capital expenditure approvals, thereby lengthening the period of time required for a Design Win to mature into consistent sales.
+These long sale cycles make it difficult to predict when and to what extent, discussions with potential customers will materialize into sales and could cause our revenue and operating results to fluctuate widely from period to period.
 In addition, once a Design Win has been secured, the ramp-up of sales under the Design Win is dependent on various factors which are not under our control.
-This introduces uncertainty into our ability to accurately predict the ramp-up of sales and deployment run rate of our products with our customers, may result in significant quarterly or even annual fluctuations in the sale rates of our products and may have an adverse effect on our backlog, actual sales and results of operation.
+This introduces uncertainty as to our ability to accurately predict the ramp-up of sales of our products, may result in significant quarterly, or even annual, fluctuations in the sale rates of our products and may have an adverse effect on our backlog, actual sales and results of operation.